PharmGKB/PharmCAT/docs/FAQs.md

 ## When does PharmCAT release new versions?

 PharmCAT releases new versions when substantial updates are ready to be released and not on a time-based schedule.
 For more information see the [Versioning documentation](/methods/versioning).

+## What are the meanings of _unassigned function_, _uncertain function_, _unknown function_ for allele function?
+And _N/A_, _no call_, _indeterminate_ for phenotype?
+Uncertain function and unknown function are standarized CPIC allele function terms.
+Alleles with uncertain function are alleles that have been reviewed by CPIC experts but there has not been enough evidence to sufficiently draw a conclusion about the allele's clinical functional status to inform prescirbing actionability.
+On the other hand, unknown function suggests that there is no literature descibing the function.

+Unassigned function is a PharmCAT term that describes a known allele which has not been assigned an allele function by CPIC.
+New alleles defined by e.g. PharmVar or the _TPMT_ nomenclature committee, will be included in the corresponding CPIC gene allele definition files based on the SOP and thus, subsequently becomes part of PharmCAT.
+Nonetheless, allele function is generally only assigned when there is a new guideline or a guideline update that involves that gene.
+In this case, these newer alleles are included and reported in PharmCAT as unassigned function since they have not been assigned an allele function term by CPIC.

+For genotype, no calls (shown as empty phenotype field or N/A in PharmCAT JSON outputs) indicate that a genotype cannot be determined based on the input VCF file and the allele definitions.
+Similarly, for phenotype, these suggest that 1) these genes do not have a diplotype-phenotype translation table (diplotypes are interpreted as is), or 2) a phenotype cannot be determined based on the genotype calls or diplotype-phenotype translation table due to, e.g., an allele with unassigned function that is yet to be reviewed.

+Indeterminate is a standardized CPIC phenotype term assigned to genotypes containing uncertain function or unknown function alleles.

+Please review the latest [CPIC SOP for assigning allele function](https://cpicpgx.org/resources/cpic-draft-allele-function-sop/) for further details or any updates on the definitions.